AdamRussak/k8f/README.md

 k8f connect aws --isEnv -p ./testfiles/config --overwrite --backup --role-name "test role" -v

 Flags:
-      --auth               change from CLI Auth to AMI Auth, Default set to CLI --backup             If true, backup config file to $HOME/.kube/config.bk --dry-run            If true, only run a dry-run with cli output --force-merge        If set, all duplication will be merged without prompt -h, --help               help for connect
+      --auth               change from AWS CLI Auth to AWS IAM Authenticator, Default set to AWS CLI --backup             If true, backup config file to $HOME/.kube/config.bk --dry-run            If true, only run a dry-run with cli output --force-merge        If set, all duplication will be merged without prompt, default is interactive -h, --help               help for connect
-      --isEnv              Add AWS Env Profile to the AWS Config --merge              If true, add new K8s to the existing kubeconfig -o, --output string      kubeconfig output type format(json or yaml) (default "yaml") --overwrite          If true, force overwrite kubeconfig -p, --path string        kubeconfig output path (default "/home/vscode/.kube/config")
+      --isEnv              Add AWS Profile as Env to the Kubeconfig --merge              If true, add new K8s to the existing kubeconfig path -o, --output string      kubeconfig output type format(json or yaml) (default "yaml") --overwrite          If true, force overwrite kubeconfig -p, --path string        kubeconfig output path (default "/home/vscode/.kube/config")